Introducing Human Performance Science

 Athletes measure VO₂ max and power output.

-Businesses measure revenue and productivity.
+Companies measure revenue and productivity.

 Medicine measures blood markers and physiological parameters.